3 rings of acorn squash on blue plate

 How to Cook Acorn Squash

 Baked acorn squash is a delicious side dish everyone can enjoy.
-For an entree, try chunks with whole grain rotini and spinach, stuff half of a roasted one with a cooked whole grain like bulgur or farro and vegetables, or served with oven roasted potatoes, grilled zucchini, and red onions.
+For an entree, try chunks with whole grain rotini and spinach, stuff half of a roasted one with a cooked whole grain like bulgur or farro and vegetables, or serve with oven-roasted potatoes, grilled zucchini, and red onions.

 Nutrition